Arrow's impossibility theorem: Meaningfulness of cardinal information

 Arrow's framework assumed individual and social preferences are orderings or rankings, i.e. statements about which outcomes are better or worse than others.
 Taking inspiration from the behavioralist approach, some philosophers and economists rejected the idea of comparing internal human experiences of well-being.
 Such philosophers claimed it was impossible to compare the strength of preferences across people who disagreed; Sen gives as an example that it would be impossible to know whether the Great Fire of Rome was good or bad, because despite killing thousands of Romans, it had the positive effect of letting Nero expand his palace.

-Arrow originally agreed with these position, rejecting the meaningfulness of cardinal utilities, thus interpreting his theorem as a kind of proof for nihilism or egoism.
-However, he later stated that cardinal methods can provide additional useful information, and that his theorem is not applicable to them.
+Arrow originally agreed with this position, rejecting the meaningfulness of cardinal utilities, and thus interpreting his theorem as a kind of proof for nihilism or egoism.
+However, he later reversed this view, arguing cardinal methods can provide additional useful information, and that his theorem is not applicable to them.
 Similarly, Amartya Sen first claimed interpersonal comparability is necessary for IIA, but later came to argue in favor of cardinal methods for assessing social choice, arguing they would only require "rather limited levels of partial comparability" to hold in practice.

 Other scholars have noted that interpersonal comparisons of utility are not unique to cardinal voting, but are instead a necessity of any non-dictatorial choice procedure, with cardinal voting rules making these comparisons explicit.
 David Pearce identified Arrow's original nihilist interpretation with a kind of circular reasoning, with Hildreth pointing out that "any procedure that extends the partial ordering of [Pareto efficiency] must involve interpersonal comparisons of utility."
 Similar observations have led to implicit utilitarian voting approaches, which attempt to make the assumptions of ranked procedures more explicit by modeling them as approximations of the utilitarian rule (or score voting).

 In psychometrics, there is a general consensus that self-reported ratings (e.g. Likert scales) are meaningful and provide more information than pure rankings, as well as showing higher validity and reliability.
 Cardinal rating scales (e.g. Likert scales) provide more information than rankings alone.
 A review by Kaiser and Oswald found that ratings were more predictive of important decisions (such as international migration and divorce) than even standard socioeconomic predictors like income and demographics, writing that "this feelings-to-actions relationship takes a generic form, is consistently replicable, and is fairly close to linear in structure.
 Therefore, it seems that human beings can successfully operationalize an integer scale for feelings".